(Continued from Part 1)

 Go to: What America Learned from the Germans, Part 1

 P.S.
 I just ran across this article in The Atlantic last night.
-I want to put a link to it here, as it’s germain to our ongoing discussion of American values.
+I want to put a link to it here, as it’s germane to our ongoing discussion of American values.
 I always thought that white supremacy was an aberrance that was rejected by all mentally healthy Americans.
 The truth is quite different.
 It turns out that the Germans also learned something from the Americans.

 Thanks for commenting and sharing.